hahmed/deadfire/README.md

 A miminal CSS preprocessor.

-Use plain old boring css in the asset pipeline with a little bit of @import, @apply and nestings.
+Use plain ol' boring CSS with a little bit of @import, @apply and nestings.

+CSS is a staple technology when building web applications.
+With the introduction of LESS, SASS, SCSS it made CSS easier to maintain.
+However, most of these tools are no longer supported, maintained or have far too many features.

+With the rise of the utility first approach.
+There is not a great amount of custom CSS to write.

+Deadfire sprinkles a few extra features which helps you write CSS, easier!

+Deadfire can be used with or without a CSS frameworks.

 ## Features